osmbe/website/_posts/2016-01-16-en-mits-fredy-Rivera.md

 Now OSM Colombia is the densest map in Latin America, if you look at the quantity of data divided by the area of the country.
 That has allowed the OSM map of Colombia to be used by a large number of companies, like supermarkets, taxi companies, messenger services, social and scientific researchers and even government institutions that don't have the money to buy information from the IGAC.

-## What do you map ?
+## What do you map?
 Is there any difference with your early days?

 Mostly rural roads and tracks only accesible with 4x4.
 My motto is "wherever you go, map what you see".
 Though I also worked a lot on cities, my interest has always been the countryside.
 Especially as I've lived there for the last six years.